antonekstrom1/antonekstrom1/README.md

 ### About Me

 Hi, I'm Anton Ekstrom, a curious entrepreneur and frontend developer from Sweden with a genuine passion for web technologies.
-I've been building stuff on the web since  I was a young teenager, and i've made countless side projects.
+I've been building stuff on the web since  I was a young teenager, and i've made side projects mainly gaming related.
 Unfortunately young me was not clever enough to upload all these side projects to my Github, which I now regret, mainly for nostalgic reasons.
 But now thanks to my studies, i will upload all my side and school-projects here, and you will also be able to filter my projects in the star-section.

 - Frontend Developer Student at Folkuniversitetet Gothenburg.
 - My daily work as Chief Technology Officer at Villahome.se consists of taking on, innovating and developing system-efficient solutions, primarily for our e-commerce platform and IT infrastructure.
 Frontend development is frequent.